trinitysc/jekyll-blog/_articles/devotion.md

 ## Enjoying the Father

-While we might _be_ God's children, destined for eternal glory, in the mundane reality of daily life we often don't _feel_ like God's children.
+However, while we might _be_ God's children, destined for eternal glory, in the mundane reality of daily life we often don't _feel_ like God's children.
 How then do we enjoy the intimacy implied by this familial description?

 ### Hearing God